ArchRobison/FrequonInvaders/README.md

 Use just `go build` to build a developer version, which has keyboard shortcuts for testing and profiling support.

-## Status (2015-Nov-3)
+## Status (2015-Nov-12)

-Works on Windows 8.
-Not tested on other platforms.
+* Works on Windows 8 (Intel 64 processor).
+* Works on MacOS 10.11.1.

-Please post issues for features that you think are missing from the classic version.
+Please post issues for features that you think are missing that were in the classic version.